Richard Taylor (American football): Professional career

-Pre-draft

-Detroit Lions

 Taylor participated in the Detroit Lions minicamp in May 2010 however, he was not signed to a contract.

-New York Jets

 Taylor signed a future contract with the New York Jets on January 12, 2011.
 He was waived on August 17.

 Personal

 He is named after his grandfather, Richard Brown of Edisto Island, South Carolina.
 He is son of Curtis Taylor, a retired Colonel in the U.S. Army and Abigail Taylor, a retired Speech Pathologist with Fairfax County, Virginia.
 He has two older brothers: Curtis Taylor, Jr. who played football for Purdue University, Indiana where he was a standout football player; and Steven Taylor, who played football at South Carolina State.
 He is also the nephew of former three-star Admiral David L. Brewer.
 He is also a member of the Omega Psi Phi fraternity.